ammar-gamal/Student-Department-System/README.md

 ## Features

-**- Create:** Easily add new department or student records to the system.
+- **Create:** Easily add new department or student records to the system.
-**- Read:** Retrieve and view information about departments and students efficiently.
+- **Read:** Retrieve and view information about departments and students efficiently.
-**- Update:** Edit and update details of existing departments or student profiles.
+- **Update:** Edit and update details of existing departments or student profiles.
-**- Delete:** Remove outdated or unnecessary records from the database.
+- **Delete:** Remove outdated or unnecessary records from the database.
-**- User-friendly interface for managing data.**
+- **User-friendly interface for managing data.**

 ## Prerequisites